Menu

 In Science, children working on a Year 1 curriculum will be learning about Plants and Seasonal Changes.

-During the Spring term, pupils will be taught to use the following practical scientific methods, processes and skills through the teaching of the programme of study content:
+During the Summer term, pupils will be taught to use the following practical scientific methods, processes and skills through the teaching of the programme of study content:

 • asking simple questions and recognising that they can be answered in different ways